 Download | Supported devices: Raspberry Pi

 motionEyeOS can turn any single-board computer into a video surveillance system.
-This OS is bundled with just the necessary software, and uses ‘motion’ for backend, and ‘motionEye’ for the frontend.
-What I liked is that you can easily access its front-end in a web browser using your device’s IP address.
+This OS is bundled with just the necessary software and uses ‘motion’ for the backend, and ‘motionEye’ for the frontend.
+What I liked is that you can easily access its front end in a web browser using your device’s IP address.

 Download | Supported devices: Raspberry Pi, Banana Pi, Odroid

 To sum it all up

 I found the above OSs incredible in terms of their interface and features as well as the potential use in everyone’s daily life.
 These can form the building block to create extraordinary stuff right at your home, with the available stuff.

 If you ask my opinion, I think RecalBox and OpenMediaVault are the best companions for a single-board computer like Raspberry Pi.
 Recalbox because I think most people (including me) love playing retro games and recalling childhood memories.
 And OpenMediaVault because network-attached storage is the best bet for storing tons of data.